katiestar99/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 .. note::
-     While Ansible has supported Kerberos auth through ``pywinrm`` for some time, optional features or more secure options may only be available in newer versions of the ``pywinrm`` and/or ``pykerberos`` libraries.
+     While Assible has supported Kerberos auth through ``pywinrm`` for some time, optional features or more secure options may only be available in newer versions of the ``pywinrm`` and/or ``pykerberos`` libraries.
 It is recommended you upgrade each version to the latest available to resolve